mustafamariam/Intelligent-Connections/README.md

 **To run this project locally:**

-1. Download game-github locally to your computer.
+1. Download game-github locally to your computer (you can ```git clone https://github.com/mustafamariam/Connections-Human-Game.git```)

 **Then, set up the virtual env in your terminal.
 Below are the sequential commands:**
 1. python -m venv venv